 In The Dark Tower series, it is revealed that Flagg has lived for so long and accumulated so much power that he has become the emissary for the Crimson King.
 Flagg earns Roland Deschain's undying hatred for beating and sleeping with Rolandís mother, and for aiding the revolutionary, John Farson, in causing the destruction of the city of Gilead.
 Flagg also forces Roland to let his preteen companion, Jake Chambers, die, and drives a girl insane by telling her the trigger phrase which causes a formerly dead man to recount the afterlife to her.
 Corruptive, treacherous and sadistic, Flagg's ultimate goal was to betray his master and climb to the top of the Dark Tower in order to become God of all.

-William "Wild Bill" Wharton, from The Green Mile, is a Psychopathic Manchild awaiting execution at the Cold Mountain Penitentiary for murdering three people in an armed robbery, one of whom was a pregnant woman.
+The Green Mile: William "Wild Bill" Wharton is a Psychopathic Manchild awaiting execution at the Cold Mountain Penitentiary for murdering three people in an armed robbery, one of whom was a pregnant woman.
 When he first appears in the prison he manages to convince the guards he's in a drugged stupor, only to attempt to strangle Dean Stanton to death when his guard was down.
 Failing in that, Wild Bill contents himself with causing as much mischief as he can before his eventual execution.
 Eventually it comes to light that Wild Bill's worst known crime was the rape and murder of the two little girls that John Coffey is accused of killing.
 In order to stop the girls from calling for help, he told them that if one of them screams, it's her sister that he'd kill.

-In IT, we have the monstrous entity IT.
-Though an actual monster, IT is neither animalistic nor alien in its thought processes; the creature has full understanding of human morality, it just doesn't care.
+IT: The title character, though an actual monster, is neither animalistic nor alien in its thought processes; the creature has full understanding of human morality, it just doesn't care.
 In the town of Derry, IT awakens from its hibernation every three decades and proceeds to murder and devour the children of the town, often using the avatar of a Monster Clown named Pennywise to lure children into its clutches.
 IT prides itself on using its shapeshifting and hallucinogenic powers to torment its victims, preying on their phobias and acquired fears and likening the cultivation of their terror to "salting the meat."
 From 1740 to 1743, IT was responsible for the disappearance of three hundred Derry Township settlers.
 In 1957, IT killed Bill's six-year-old brother, George, and devoured Patrick Hoffstetter alive while in the form of his greatest fear, leeches.
 IT also drove Henry Bowers to madness, then killed Bowers' friends after they succeeded in luring the Losers' Club into the sewers.
 After waking up in 1984, IT kills a man named Adrian Mellon before resuming its violent killing spree of children.
 IT proceeds to manipulate Henry Bowers into trying to kill the Losers; drives Bill's wife, Audra, catatonic by exposing her to its deadlights; and manages to kill Eddie before its final defeat.

-Leland Gaunt from Needful Things is a very different kind of a monster villain, a genial and well-spoken owner of a little novelty shop that just happens to have your heart's greatest desire in stock.
-He's willing to sell it to you for a paltry sum and a little favour.
-This is a harmless prank to play on your neighbour.
-What you don't know is that your "needful thing" is in fact a malevolent charm that will make you paranoid and obsessed over it and drive you into murderous insanity, and all the harmless little pranks are designed to thrive on old grudges and insecurities, exploit all the dirty secrets your neighbours (and you) have and stir up all the incipient feuds, turning people against each other until your whole town tears itself apart with weapons that Mr. Gaunt helpfully supplies.
-Even if you're spared by the slaughter and general madness, it is only so you could realise that you're partially responsible for it and kill yourself.
+Needful Things: Leland Gaunt is a very different kind of a monster villain, a genial and well-spoken owner of a little novelty shop that just happens to have your heart's greatest desire in stock, which he's willing to sell it to you for a paltry sum and a little favor, a harmless prank to play on your neighbor.
+What you don't know is that your "needful thing" is in fact a malevolent charm that will make you paranoid and obsessed over it and drive you into murderous insanity, and all the harmless little pranks are designed to thrive on old grudges and insecurities, exploit all the dirty secrets your neighbors (and you) have and stir up all the incipient feuds, turning people against each other until your whole town tears itself apart with weapons that Mr. Gaunt helpfully supplies.
+Even if you're spared by the slaughter and general madness, it is only so you could realize that you're partially responsible for it and kill yourself.
 Mr. Gaunt will just stand there at the window of his little shop, savouring chaos and death, like he'd done countless times before all across the world.